BoomBoxRobotics/Anubis/README.md

 - JLCPCB part availability.
 - BOM and CPL alignment in the JLCPCB preview.

-Known current status from the latest R12 fabrication pass:
+Known current status from the latest R13 review package:

 - ERC reports no errors or warnings.
-- DRC contains known/accepted clearance and silkscreen warnings.
+- DRC reports 38 known items and 0 unconnected pads.
-- The known clearance items are around the battery-management IC package and are small differences from the configured rule.
+- The copper clearance items are around `U1` and are small differences from the configured 0.25 mm rule.
+- The R13 topology audit passes: USB-C ground, charger/system bus, high-side protection FETs, current-sense resistor, and SRP/SRN polarity all match the corrected battery-protection intent.
+- JLC assembly still needs confirmed selections for `Q1`, `Q2`, `R49`, and `R50`; see `fabrication/jlcpcb_2026-07-10_r13/reports/Daughterboard_r13_missing_jlc_parts.csv`.
 - Silkscreen warnings should not normally prevent fabrication.
 - Copper, drill, outline, missing-net, and footprint-orientation issues should be treated as critical.